 Pittsburgh's brewery scene is pretty astounding.
-In the past ten years we've gone from having just a handful of breweries to having well over three dozen in an hour radius with another couple dozen set to open in the next few years.
+In the past ten years we've gone from having just a handful of breweries to having well over four dozen in an hour radius with another couple dozen set to open in the next few years.

 As such, tackling them all can be quite tricky unless you're able to go out for a beer every single weekend.

 To help get you out to more breweries in one go, City Brew Tours launched a Pittsburgh beer tour to help introduce beer fans into Pittsburgh's growing and thriving craft beer scene.

 We were invited out by City Brew Tours to check out their After Hours Brew Tour which was just the evening out we were looking for.

 A typical itinerary for City Brew Tours visits four breweries and includes three to five samples at each spot, behind-the-scenes tours, and dinner at one select brewery along the way.